tokamak-network/Randomness-Beacon/README.md

   - Currency Symbol: ETH (or GO)
   - Block Explorer URL: None
 Ideally, you'd then [import one of the accounts](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account) from hardhat to your wallet/metamask.
+> **Every time you run a hardhat node, you need to clear activity and nonce data of the accounts imported from the hardhat node.
+You can do this through metamask-settings-advanced-clear activity tab data.**

 5. Run this code